 Their main goal is to share with todays’ youth the History of the Silk culture that was once very prosperous in Lebanon.

-Kamsyn got the chance to visit this sublime museum to discover the silk-making process and the captivating history behind it.
+KAMSYN was invited to visit this sublime museum to discover the silk-making process and the captivating history behind it.

 The process is not easy and seeing how hard it is to raise a silkworm and the skills needed to extract the silk from its cocoon, we quickly realized silk culture is no easy craft.
 The Lebanese mastered it perfectly and became successful traders mainly with France (Lyon) and England, whereas in War World II, the British soldiers used to make their parachutes from the silk manufactured here.

 Since the silkworms would only survive from May till October, workers at that time who came from many areas of Lebanon would wait for these months to work and save money for the rest of the year; as it became their only source of income.